moj-analytical-services/splink/docs/topic_guides/splink_fundamentals/backends/backends.md

 See the Spark [deduplication example notebook](../../../demos/examples/spark/deduplicate_1k_synthetic.ipynb) for an example of how Splink works with Spark.

-### :simple-amazonaws: Athena

-Athena is a big data SQL backend provided on AWS which is great for large datasets (10+ million records).
-It requires access to a live AWS account and as a persistent database, requires some additional management of the tables created by Splink.
-Athena has reasonable, but not complete, coverage for fuzzy matching functions, see [Presto](https://prestodb.io/docs/current/functions/string.html).
-At this time, the Athena backend is being used sparingly by the Splink development team so receives minimal levels of support.

-In addition, from a development perspective, the necessity for an AWS connection makes testing Athena code more difficult, so there may be occasional bugs that would normally be caught by our testing framework.

-See the Athena [deduplication example notebook](../../../demos/examples/athena/deduplicate_50k_synthetic.ipynb) to get a better idea of how Splink works with Athena.

 ### :simple-sqlite: SQLite

 SQLite is similar to DuckDB in that it is, generally, more suited to smaller datasets.
 SQLite is simple to setup and can be run directly in a Jupyter notebook, but is not as performant as DuckDB.
 SQLite has reasonable, but not complete, coverage for the functions in the Splink [comparison libraries](../../../api_docs/comparison_level_library.md), with gaps in array and date comparisons.
 String fuzzy matching, while not native to SQLite is available via python UDFs which has some [performance implications](#additional-information-for-specific-backends).
 SQLite is not actively been used by the Splink team so receives minimal levels of support.